cestpasphoto/alpha-zero-general/README.md

 ### How to play versus saved engine

-Launch `pit.py` with then name of the game and the name of the two players.
+Launch `pit.py` with the name of the game and the name of the two players.

 `python ./pit.py splendor splendor/pretrained_2players.pt human -n 1`